Top Roundup Cancer Attorney in Pennsylvania

-Are you looking for a top rated Round Up Lawsuit Attorney?
+Are you looking for a top rated Round Up Lawsuit Attorney in Pennsylvania?

-But while many exposures are too small to cause serious health issues, constant or deep exposure to the toxic chemicals in Roundup can cause some of the worst forms of cancer known to man.
+Its also true that some exposures are too small to cause serious health issues, but constant or deep exposure to the toxic chemicals in Roundup can cause some of the worst forms of cancer known to man.

 The dangers were also known to Monsanto, the company that produced Roundup.
 The company aggressively marketed it so that it permeated every aspect of American life, sold it for ridiculous profits, and refused to tell anyone about the dangers of Roundup so they could keep selling it.
 That is why Monsanto and Bayer – the company who bought Monsanto in 2018 for $66 billion – are being sued by thousands of people who have gotten cancer from using Roundup.